-The Presidency abandoned previous plans to rely on the fact that the Khampepe report was "missing", in it's efforts to present the report's release.
+The presidency abandoned previous plans to rely on the fact that the Khampepe report was "missing", in its efforts to prevent the report's release.

 By Thursday, with the situation changed, the presidency sought to rely on it’s second point: that the high court erred by not allowing two new affidavits, made by Thabo Mbeki and Jacob Zuma, into evidence.
 Now, after six years of litigation in which the Mail & Guardian has tried to access the so-called Khampepe report into the 2002 Zimbabwean election, the Supreme Court of Appeal (SCA) will likely become the second court to take a “judicial peek” at the report to decide whether it can be released to the public.

 Merits for release